vapoursynth/vapoursynth/doc/plugins/subtext.rst

          Input clip.

       file
-         ASS script to be rendered.
+         Subtitle file to be rendered.

       charset
-         Character set of the ASS script, in enca or iconv format.
+         Character set of the subtitle, in iconv format.

       scale
          Font scale.